Free shore access

 Concha de Perla (Pearl Shell) is located next to Puerto Villamil, on Isabela Island, the largest of the Galápagos archipelago.
 It is one of the rare snorkeling spots located outside the National Park, meaning that you can explore it without being accompanied by a guide.
-In the sheltered lagoon, you will easily swim with fur seals, penguins, sea turtles, iguanas, and many other marine species.
+In the sheltered lagoon, you will easily swim with sea lions, penguins, sea turtles, iguanas, and many other marine species.

 Concha de Perla is a lagoon closed off by a reef.
 It is safe to swim in and visibility is best at low tide.
 While the lagoon itself is not part of the Galápagos National Park, the area beyond the lagoon (where there is a “stop” sign after the coral reef, see map above), is called Tintoreras and is part of the National Park.